metrorailings/OwlBlog/content/posts/2022-circa-millions-week-16-predictions.md

 ***

 As I said before, this line is largely the result of Washington losing some serious credibility over the past weekends thanks to disappointing games against the Giants, a team many in the public see as inferior.
 On paper, yes, New York is a worse team compared to the Commanders.
 But the reality is that it's quite possible this Washington team is saddled with an inferiority complex against the Giants.
-Three of the past four years, New York has swept Washington in their divisional series - last year was the odd season out, but much of that can be attributed to the general dysfunction running rife through the Giants organization.
+Three of the past four years, New York has swept Washington in their divisional series - last year was the odd season out, but much of that can probably be attributed to the general dysfunction drowning the Giants organization at the time.

-If this inferiority complex theory of mine is true, than Washington is being unfairly valued here, especially when their defense doesn't lag too far behind San Francisco's own defensive outfit.
+If this inferiority complex theory of mine is true, than Washington is being unfairly valued here.
+One can make the argument that Washington's defense doesn't lag too far behind San Francisco's own respective unit in terms of efficacy.
 Offensively, the 49ers have more versatility and vectors of attack, but it's not like Washington's short on weaponry of their own.

+***

+### Seahawks @ Chiefs (-10)

+***

+##### Latest Results

+**Seahawks**
+vs. Panthers (L)
+vs. 49ers (L) \[TNF\]

+**Chiefs**
+vs. Broncos (W)
+@ Texans (W)

+Good opportunity to test whether Seattle is going to go on the road even more hungry now after suffering through two bad losses at home.

+##### Injuries

+Despite so many key players missing practice this week, Pete Carroll is pretty confident many of them will be playing.
+Tyler Lockett is definitively out though, and that's going to hurt.

+Kansas is pretty healthy, relatively speaking.

+##### Prior Matches